dhellmann/pymotw-3/source/glob/index.rst

 .. {{{end}}}

-To list files in a subdirectory, the subdirectory must be included in the pattern:
+To list files in a subdirectory, the subdirectory must be included in the pattern.

 .. include:: glob_subdir.py
     :literal:
     :start-after: #end_pymotw_header

 The first case shown earlier lists the subdirectory name explicitly, while the second case depends on a wildcard to find the directory.

 .. {{{cog
 .. cog.out(run_script(cog.inFile, 'glob_subdir.py'))